Al Gore: First presidential run (1988)

-1992 presidential election
+1992 vice presidential campaign

+1992 electoral vote results.
+The Clinton-Gore ticket won 370–168.

-Gore was initially hesitant to be Bill Clinton's running mate for the 1992 United States presidential election, but after clashing with the George H. W. Bush administration over global warming issues, he decided to accept the offer.
+Gore was initially hesitant to be Bill Clinton's running mate for the 1992 United States presidential election; after clashing with the George H. W. Bush administration over global warming issues, he decided to accept the offer.
 Clinton stated that he chose Gore due to his foreign policy experience, work with the environment, and commitment to his family.
 Clinton's choice was criticized as unconventional because rather than picking a running mate who would diversify the ticket, Clinton chose a fellow Southerner who shared his political ideologies and who was nearly the same age as Clinton.
-The Washington Bureau Chief for The Baltimore Sun, Paul West, later suggested that, "Al Gore revolutionized the way Vice Presidents are made.
+The Washington Bureau Chief for The Baltimore Sun, Paul West, later suggested that "Al Gore revolutionized the way Vice Presidents are made.
 When he joined Bill Clinton's ticket, it violated the old rules.
 Regional diversity?
 Not with two Southerners from neighboring states.
 Ideological balance?
 A couple of left-of-center moderates. ...
 And yet, Gore has come to be regarded by strategists in both parties as the best vice presidential pick in at least 20 years."

 Clinton and Gore accepted the nomination at the Democratic National Convention on July 17, 1992.
 Known as the Baby Boomer Ticket and the Fortysomething Team, The New York Times noted that if elected, Clinton and Gore, at ages 46 and 44 respectively, would be the "youngest team to make it to the White House in the country's history".
 Gore called the ticket "a new generation of leadership".

-1992 electoral vote results.
-The Clinton-Gore ticket won 370–168.

 The ticket increased in popularity after the candidates traveled with their wives, Hillary and Tipper, on a "six-day, 1,000-mile bus ride, from New York to St. Louis".
 Al Gore would participate in one vice-presidential debate against Vice President Dan Quayle, and Admiral James Stockdale.
 That debate, as of 2023, was the only televised Vice-Presidential debate with more than two participating candidates.
 The Clinton-Gore ticket beat the Bush-Quayle and Perot-Stockdale tickets with 43% of the popular vote, versus their 38% and 19%, respectively.
 Clinton and Gore received 370 electoral votes, versus the incumbent ticket's 168, and Perot's 0.